-Volunteer At After School Events – Family Fun Night/Spring Fling, Book Fair, Talent Shows, Midnight Madness…
+Volunteer At After School Events – Family Fun Night/Spring Fling, Talent Shows, Midnight Madness…

-Volunteer for District Wide Events – Ski and Skate Sale, Color Blast Fun Run, Principal Winter Reading Night…
+Volunteer for District Wide Events – Ski Skate and More Sale, Color Blast Fun Run, Principal Winter Reading Night…

 Whether you donate your time or talent, the PTG and Schools appreciate all you do.

 All volunteers are under the supervision of the building principal and are immediately responsible to the classroom staff member with whom the volunteer is assigned.
 If a volunteer has a question about school policies or procedures, it should be discussed with the appropriate school personnel and not outside the school.
-Volunteers should feel free to discuss concerns with the classroom teacher, principal or volunteer coordinator.
+Volunteers should feel free to discuss concerns with the classroom teacher or principal.